 COMBINING EARTH DAY FUN AND IMPORTANT LESSONS!
 Marjori Bobish's ES transitional kindergarteners, like many students districtwide, spent time learning about why Earth Day, which was April 22, is an important day to commemorate!
 These cutie-pies made adorable Earth Day art projects and spent time time outdoors showing why they "Care for our Earth" by helping to clean-up outside!
 We appreciate their outdoor help!
 Celebrating Earth Day gives students of all ages a chance to foster a sense of environmental responsibility and connect them with the natural world.
 This learning helps them develop a deeper appreciation for the planet and inspire them to become environmentally conscious citizens in the future.

-1 day ago, Minisink Valley School District
+about 2 months ago, Minisink Valley School District

 students